top of page

 Veil stock

-We offer select veils each month at the beginning of the month.
-Some veils are one-of-a-kind and others may be offered again until that particular lace runs out.
-Please contact us with questions or requests if you see a veil that has sold and want to request it for next month's lottery.
+Some veils are custom one-of-a-kind, and others may be offered again until its particular lace runs out.
+I enjoy finding beautiful remnant laces which are typically less expensive, however, remnants only provide enough material to produce one or two veils of that particular lace.
+The upside is that the purchaser enjoys exclusivity!
+We offer new selections generally every couple of months.
+Please contact us with questions or requests if you see a veil that has sold and want to request it for next month's lottery

-Veil names
+Veil Names

-Veil specs
+Veil Specs

 The "front edge" of the veil is the distance that runs across the forehead.
 The "length" is the distance from the forehead (middle of the front edge) down the back of the head to the bottom of the veil.
-See Veil sizing for the size categories.
+See Veil Sizing for the size categories.

-Veil parts
+Veil Parts

-Laces come in a very wide range of price tags to begin with.
-Typically, white lace, found in bridal sections, is the most expensive.
+Laces come in a wide range of price tags to begin with.
+Typically, white lace, found in bridal sections of store, is the most expensive.
 Heavily embroidered laces are also typically more expensive but not always.
-An embroidery machine is required for the edging.
+An embroidery machine is required for the edging and embroidery machines are more expensive than plain sewing machines.
 Some laces call for a front edge trim and trims drive up the price.
-A stabilizer, which is a tearaway paper, is required for sewing such a delicate fabric as lace and lots of embroidery thread is required for all that satin stitch scallop.
-Embroidery thread is more expensive than all-purpose thread.
+A stabilizer, which is a tearaway paper, is required for sewing such delicate fabric as lace and is another component adding to price.
+Lots of embroidery thread is required for the satin stitch scallop across the bottom edge and embroidery thread is more expensive than all-purpose thread.
 All veils come standard with a small comb clip.
-Heavy and shawl veils come with two clips which help to support the weight and eliminate shifting.
-Some laces are much easier to sew and trim which afford a much quicker production.
-Some veils are especially custom with piecing and with Catholic monograms.
-Custom work takes considerably more time and time drives price.
-I enjoy finding beautiful remnant laces which are typically less expensive, however, that means only one or two veils of that lace can be produced.
-That simply means the purchaser enjoys exclusivity!
+Heavy and shawl veils come with two clips which help to support the weight and reduced shifting.
+Some laces are much easier to sew which affords a much quicker production.
+Custom veils with piecing and with Catholic monograms take considerably more time and time drives price.